magento/architecture/design-documents/graph-ql/framework/auth-annotation.md

     customer: Customer @auth(required:true)
 }
 ```
 This can be hardcoded in the schema, or we could introduce an annotation to resolver level classes that could be read automatically

+Inspiration came out from this document from apollo: https://www.apollographql.com/docs/graphql-tools/schema-directives/

 ## Automation on reading annotations